adejokeajibade/taskmanager/README.md

 5. Run `composer install laravel`

+6. CD into your project folder

+7. Run `composer update`

-6. Create a database named `task-manager` in your local DB client (phpmyadmin/MySQL Workbench etc.)
+8. Create a database named `task-manager` in your local DB client (phpmyadmin/MySQL Workbench etc.)

-7. Run `php artisan migrate --seed`
+9. Run `php artisan migrate --seed`

-8. Test your project on your localhost.
+10. Test your project on your localhost.